Collateral Damage. A Civilian Internee in the Ottoman Empire.

 On 30th September, 1918, Bulgaria capitulated.
 There was now no direct land route for German supplies to reach the Ottomans and it became increasingly difficult for them to continue their war.
 It ended with the Armistice of Mudros on 30th October, 1918.
 By mid-November, PoWs and internees were starting to be shipped back to Britain.
 What happened to Gladys?
 The only documentary evidence is the record of her death on the 16th December, 1918, in the grave record book in Mikra Cemetery.
 It can be assumed that either the family were travelling back to Britain via Thessaloniki or that she was already ill when British subjects were being repatriated, and was transferred to the nearest British military hospital.
 Her cause of death is not recorded but the soldiers on each side of her had both died of pneumonia on the same day.
 It is possible all three deaths were a complication of influenza as this was during the pandemic.
 Her time as an internee must have weakened her health.
 Mrs Walker, who had left Baghdad with the Levacks, had already died in Constantinople in 1916.
 At the very least, Gladys' life since mid-1914 had been difficult and stressful, with a year of deportation around the Empire, all the insecurity of life as an internee, and the food shortages.
 It would be surprising if her health had not been affected.

-James survived and returned to Baghdad after the war as manager of David Sassoon's.
+James, Nora and the children survived.
+James returned to Baghdad after the war as manager of David Sassoon's.
 Major Pearman of the Army Audit Staff recorded visiting him in 1921 and described him as a 'most cultured and widely travelled man.'
 He lived to almost 90 and died in Sutton, Surrey in 1968.
 Nora died 7 years later.

 But for Gladys, her travels ended, age 37, in Mikra Cemetery in northern Greece.
 She had arrived in Basra in 1913 with a position in society and, no doubt, with plans and ambitions.
 Less than a year later, these had disintegrated, and her fate is a reminder of the collateral damage of any war.